Policy on Discrimination and Harassment

 Other Policies and Procedures

 This Policy and its associated procedures supersede any existing University, school, departmental or other policies and procedures concerning prohibited discrimination and harassment.

-(2) If the complaint alleges a sexual assault or other crime, the complainant may also file a criminal report with the Washington University Police Department or other appropriate law enforcement agency and may simultaneously pursue criminal and University disciplinary processes.
-The University will ordinarily not delay its investigation if criminal charges are filed.
-At the request of law enforcement authorities, however, the University may postpone the University investigation and proceeding while the authorities gather evidence.
+If the complaint alleges a sexual assault or other crime, the complainant may also file a criminal report with the Washington University Police Department or other appropriate law enforcement agency.
+The Complainant may simultaneously pursue criminal and University disciplinary processes.
+Ordinarily the University will not delay internal proceedings if criminal charges are filed, but may in its discretion postpone them while criminal proceedings are pending.

 (as of May 23, 2023)

 Jessica Kennedy, Director & Title IX Coordinator, Office of the Provost

 Address: One Brookings Drive, MSC 1175-0153-0B, St. Louis, MO 63130

 Discrimination and Harassment Response Coordinators

 Chalana Ferguson, Associate Vice Chancellor, Office of Institutional Equity